-Marginal utility helps identify how the satisfaction levels influence the customer purchase decision.
+Marginal utility helps to identify how the satisfaction levels influence the customer’s purchase decision.

 Positive marginal utility is said to occur when the consumption of an additional item increases the total utility, while negative marginal utility occurs when the consumption of an additional item decreases the total utility of the item.